cverluise/patentcity/README.md

 ### TODO

-- [ ] Prepare input so as to send unique addresses to batch geocoding API only
+- [x] Prepare input so as to send unique addresses to batch geocoding API only
+- [ ] Relationship prediction models

 ## User Guide